Murder of George Floyd: Autopsies

-Federal investigation
+FBI investigation

-On May 26, the FBI announced it was reviewing the incident at the request of the Minneapolis Police Department.
+On May 26, the FBI announced it was reviewing the incident at the Minneapolis Police Department's request.
 On May 28, the United States Department of Justice released a joint statement with the FBI, saying that their investigation into Floyd's murder was "a top priority" and outlining the investigation's next steps: a "comprehensive investigation will compile all available information and thoroughly evaluate evidence and information obtained from witnesses ...
 If it is determined that there has been a violation of federal law, criminal charges will be sought".

 Failed plea bargain

-On May 28, state and federal prosecutors held a press conference at a regional FBI office in Brooklyn Center, a Minneapolis suburb, in what was anticipated to be a major development to the case against the officers who were at the scene of Floyd's murder.
-Hennepin County Attorney Michael O. Freeman, the local official with jurisdiction to bring forth criminal charges for police misconduct, said his office needed more time to investigate.
-In explaining the anticipation of the media briefing and its two-hour delayed start, U.S. Attorney Erica MacDonald said, "I thought we would have another development to talk to you about, but we don't."
+On May 28, state and federal prosecutors held a press conference at a regional FBI office in Brooklyn Center, a Minneapolis suburb, in what was anticipated to be a major development in the case against the officers at the scene of Floyd's murder.
+Hennepin County Attorney Michael O. Freeman, the local official with jurisdiction to bring criminal charges for police misconduct, said his office needed more time to investigate.
+In explaining the anticipation of the media briefing and its two-hour delayed start, U.S. Attorney Erica MacDonald said, "I thought we would have another development to talk to you about, but we don't".
 On June 9, it was revealed that state and federal prosecutors had discussed a plea deal with Chauvin that would have included state murder charges and federal civil rights charges, but the deal fell apart when United States Attorney General William Barr rejected it.
 Chauvin believed his prospects of winning at trial could be poor, and was willing to plead guilty to third-degree murder for a ten-year prison sentence.
 As he would have gone to federal prison, the federal government was involved.
-Barr worried that protestors might view the agreement as too lenient and prefer a full investigation.
+Barr worried that protesters might view the agreement as too lenient and prefer a full investigation.

 State criminal charges

-On May 29, Chauvin was charged with third-degree murder and second-degree manslaughter, and was held at Oak Park Heights state prison.
+On May 29, Chauvin was charged with third-degree murder and second-degree manslaughter and held at Oak Park Heights state prison.
 According to the criminal complaint, police are trained that the neck restraint that he applied "with a subject in prone position is inherently dangerous".
-He was the first officer in Minnesota to be charged in the death of a black civilian.
+He was the first officer in Minnesota to be charged in the death of a Black civilian.
 On June 3, the charge against Chauvin was upgraded to second-degree murder, and the three other officers were charged with aiding and abetting second-degree murder as well as aiding and abetting second-degree manslaughter.
 The officers were held in jail after the state criminal charges were filed.
-Ahead of the trials, the four officers were released on bail.
-Lane was released first on June 10, Kueng on June 19, and Thao July 4.
+Before the trials, the four officers were released on bail.
+Lane was released on June 10, Kueng on June 19, and Thao on July 4.
 Chauvin was released on October 7 after posting a $1 million bond.